About the Kitten Heroes Program (KHP)

 - Kittens in this program are not ear-tipped, because you are agreeing to place them in indoor homes.
 They are not to be released outdoors.

 - Kittens in this program are not required to come in traps.
 Caregivers may bring the kittens in a secure, soft-sided or hard-sided carrier in good condition, and multiple kittens may be transported in one carrier.

 - Kittens will be age-appropriately vaccinated.
 This means they may not receive a Rabies vaccination if they are aged under 12-weeks-old.
 The adopters of these kittens should establish care with a veterinarian to complete the vaccination series.

-- Only kittens from 2-5 months of age are eligible for this program.
+- Only kittens from 2-5 months of age found in Pinellas County are eligible for this program.
 Kittens must weigh 2 pounds in order to have surgery.
 Any cats that are deemed to be older than 5 months of age will not be accepted for Kitten Heroes Program.
-Adult cats of this age may be eligible for our Pinellas Cats Alive program.
+Adult cats may be eligible for our Pinellas Cats Alive program.

 Thank you for being a hero for our community kittens!
 A Friends of Strays staff member will be in touch shortly after your application is submitted.
 Please be patient, as it may take us several days to respond to an application.